Aamer-Gituser/Bird-Detection/README.md

 🧪 Examples

-Upload farm surveillance videos to detect only real birds
+Upload farm surveillance videos and detect only real birds

 Run webcam inference for live agricultural monitoring

-Compare YOLO-only detection versus refined detection accuracy
+Compare YOLO-only vs refined detection accuracy

 🐞 Troubleshooting

-Flask app not starting:
+Flask app not starting
 Ensure Flask is installed and port 5000 is free

-Model not found:
+Model not found
 Verify paths to best.pt and resnet50_best_v2.pth

-No detections:
+No detections

-Check lighting conditions and input resolution
+Check lighting conditions and image resolution

-Slow inference:
+Slow inference
 Use GPU if available

 ✍️ Author